dustinpfister/hexo_sitesource/source/_posts/backbone-model-defaults.md

                 title : 'unknown',
                 done : false,
-                time : new Date() // set the current date
+                time : new Date() // set the current date each time

             };